andrewt0301/hse-acos-course/docs/part1ca/05_MacrosBranchesArrays/lecture.md

           return (Q, R)
        end

+1. Write your own macros `print_hex` and `print_bin` for printing values in hexadecimal and binary formats respectively.
+What if you want to print immediate values?
+What kind of macro do you need in this case?

 1. Write a program that inputs two unsigned integer values `x` and `y`, calculates `x ** y` (`x` raised to the power of `y`), and prints the result.
 The exponentiation should be implemented as a multiplication in a loop.
 If an overflow occurs, the program must exit the loop and